-The symptoms of a pulmonary embolism vary depending on the size and location of the blockage.
-The area of lung affected by the lack of blood will also affect the symptoms.
-Pulmonary embolism may cause:
+The symptoms of PE will depend on the size and location of the blockage.
+The amount of lung tissue that has reduced blood flow will also affect the symptoms.
+PE may cause:

-Your doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-Your doctor may order the following tests:

-Treatment depends on the size and severity of the clot.
-Emergency treatment and hospitalization may be needed.
+Treatment depends on the size of the clot and the symptoms it is causing.
+Emergency treatment may be needed.